KariTiira/KariTiira/README.md

 - 👀 I’m interested in becoming a better developer and learning new ways to execute different things

-- 💻 I’m currently learning Python and the coding process in general
+- 💻 I’m currently learning Python and PHP and the coding process in general

 - ❤️ I like animals, enjoy hiking in nature and eating good food (well, who doesn't)

-- 📊 previously graduated from the fiedls of financial services and tourism/hospitality management
+- 📊 previously graduated from the fields of financial services and tourism/hospitality management